 - Short Tail/ Fat Head.
 These are keywords made up of just 1-2 words.
 These tend to have high search volumes which means they also tend to be the most contested.
 Given this, competing for these keywords tends to be a high-risk, high-reward activity.
 Additionally, organic traffic gained from fat head keywords tends to be low-converting due to their weaker intent.

 - Medium Tail/Chunky Middle.
 These keyword phrases have around 3-4 words, usually indicating stronger intent.
 Because people tend to use these keywords less frequently and because there are many possible iterations for them, chunky middle keywords tend to be less contested and have smaller search volumes.
 Given this, it’s usually easier and less expensive to rank for these kinds of keywords.
-For many businesses with a limited budget, it’s often worthwhile to target these keywords.
+For many businesses with a limited budget, it’s often worthwhile to target a few keywords in this category.

 - Long Tail.
 These keywords contain 5 words or more, indicating very specific intent and potentially high conversion rates.
 Because of the wide variation and low volumes of these keywords, they are often very weakly contested or even completely uncontested.
 This means that it can be very easy to dominate multiple long-tail keywords.